cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 ..
 DO: I don't have a strong opinion.
 Advantages for error numbers are
 ..
 1) it's clear they are error codes -- not for display and should not be localized.
 ..
-2) it's what CC and BOSH do.
+2) it's what existing components do.
 ..
 Advantages for strings:
 ..
 1) much easier debugging
 ..
-2) it's that OAuth2 does -- though OAuth2 has already had some difficulty
+2) it's what OAuth2 does -- though OAuth2 has already had some difficulty
 .. preventing people from directly displaying or attempting to add
 .. localization tags to the errors.
 ..
 All in all, I think I'd prefer strings, but I'll let Joel argue this one.